Jonesboro offers access to shopping and the great outdoors

 Public transit through Shawnee MTD

 State routes 127 and 146 are the main roads in and out of Jonesboro.
 Shawnee Mass Transit District runs a regular bus connecting Anna and Jonesboro, but the vast majority of locals rely on cars to get around.
-It’s about 20 miles to Carbondale and 30 miles to Marion, both of which are home to regional airports.
+It’s about 20 miles to Carbondale and 30 miles to Marion, both home to regional airports.